KonduitAI/konduit-serving-docs/installation.md

 `pip install`.
 {% endhint %}

-If using the Anaconda distribution, you may choose to install `konduit` from the `konduitai` Anaconda channel.
+If using the Anaconda distribution, you may install `konduit` from the `konduitai` Anaconda channel.
 First add the `konduitai` channel:

 ```text
 conda config --add channels konduitai